arista-channel/acws/docs/wired/a01_lab.md

 ## Overview

-In this lab you will be configuring the switches through CloudVision Studios.
-Today you will be adding a Leaf Switch to an existing Campus Fabric/POD.
+In this lab you will be configuring your switches using CloudVision Studios.
+You will be adding new campus leaf switches to an existing Campus Fabric.

 !!! tip "Configuration"